GeekAlexis/FastMOT/README.md

   $ python3 app.py --input_uri video.mp4 --mot
   ```
 - Use `--gui` to visualize and `--output_uri out.mp4` to save output
+- Note that the first run will be slow due to Numba compilation
 - For more flexibility, modify the config file `cfg/mot.json`
   - Set `camera_size` and `camera_fps` to match your camera setting.
 List all settings for your camera:
     ```